Formulaically Anticipated Quandaries…

-If you have something you want to sell, we recommend handing out business cards or flyers that give attendees information about where to find your stuff once they get back to shore.
+If you have something you want to sell, we recommend giving out contact information/business cards/flyers that let attendees know where to find your work online and/or once they get back to shore.
 Please note: we do not allow the leaving of said business cards and flyers “lying about” on the ship; if you have them, hand them out to people attending your Shadow Cruise event.

 Can you ask [Performer X] to participate in my Shadow Cruise event?

 No. As stated above, you are responsible for organizing and staffing your own event.
 We will not pass along requests to our performers/official guests to attend specific Shadow Cruise events.
 They are all made aware of the Shadow Cruise, and have access to the schedule; it’s up to them which events they wish to attend.

 Can my event be scheduled in the ship’s main theater?

 No. There is limited programming time available in the ship’s main theater, and that is dedicated to events on the Official Schedule.
 Additionally, there are contractual limits to our use of the ship’s tech staff (who are required to help run any events in the main theater), so scheduling a shadow event there during “off hours” (late at night, during port stops, etc.) is also not allowed.

 Can I schedule my Shadow Cruise event for the day before or after the cruise?